wp-plugins/foxyshop/readme.txt

 = Can I use a WordPress Framework with FoxyShop? = FoxyShop uses get_header() and get_footer() and some WordPress frameworks (Thesis among them) bypass these default WordPress features.
 So without customization, FoxyShop will show up unstyled for some frameworks.
 A workaround is to put a static version of your site in header.php and footer.php.

+There are some working code samples for the Genesis framework so hit me up if you need those.

 = Do I have to use the FoxyShop datafeed? =
 If you have more than one integration that needs to use the datafeed, there's a feature in the datafeed template file which will let you load in as many third-party datafeeds as you want.
 The FoxyData will be fed to each of these each time FoxyCart sends data to your endpoint.
 If there's an error, you'll get an email with the exact error details.